matheushenriquereiter/bmi-calculator/README.md

 This project was developed with the following technologies:

-- HTML e CSS
+- HTML and CSS
 - JavaScript
-- Git e GitHub
+- Git and GitHub
 - Tailwind CSS
 - React